CHAPTER 3

 1-3-3 NUISANCES:

 These nuisances are a financial burden on the City because repeated calls for service, complaints or requests for investigations and/or inspections of suspected nuisances require the time and resources of the City administration, the Renton Police Department, the City Attorney Department and the court.
+These nuisances include not only those on private residential properties, but also those on private commercial properties that fail to provide adequate and properly trained security and/or supervision, which results in calls for service for incidents that could have been prevented or limited with adequate security and/or supervision.
 Therefore, it is the purpose and intent of the City, in enacting this Chapter, to ameliorate nuisances and hold those persons responsible criminally and financially accountable.

-The purpose of this Chapter is to provide the City’s representatives with the necessary powers to prevent, remedy and/or abate nuisances and to charge those responsible for the abatement costs.
-This Chapter is a reasonable and proper exercise of the City’s police power (consistent with and as explained in County of Spokane v.
-Valu-Mart, 69 Wn.2d 712, 719-720; 419 P.2d 993 (1966)), and it shall be liberally construed to effect this purpose.
-This Chapter’s remedies are not exclusive and remedies available under federal, state or local law may also apply.
+It is also the purpose of this Chapter to provide the City’s representatives with the necessary powers to prevent, remedy and/or abate nuisances and to charge those responsible for the abatement costs.
+This Chapter is a reasonable and proper exercise of the City’s police power with a rational relationship toward fostering or preserving the public peace, safety, health, morals or welfare, and it shall be liberally construed to effect this purpose.
+This Chapter’s remedies are not exclusive and remedies available under federal, state or other local laws may also apply.

-Consistent with RCW 35.50.030(7) (entitled Permissible Ordinances – Appeal), the City of Renton is (a) prescribing minimum standards for the use and occupancy of dwellings throughout the municipality or county, (b) prescribing minimum standards for the use or occupancy of any building, structure, or premises used for any other purpose, (c) preventing the use or occupancy of any dwelling, building, structure, or premises, that is injurious to the public health, safety, morals, or welfare, and (d) prescribing punishment for the violation of any provision of such ordinance.
+Consistent with RCW 35.80.030(7) (entitled Permissible Ordinances – Appeal), the City of Renton is (a) prescribing minimum standards for the use and occupancy of dwellings throughout the municipality, (b) prescribing minimum standards for the use or occupancy of any building, structure, or premises used for any other purpose, (c) preventing the use or occupancy of any dwelling, building, structure, or premises, that is injurious to the public health, safety, morals, or welfare, and (d) prescribing punishment for the violation of any provision of such ordinance.
+Renton’s authority includes but is not limited to RCW 35A.21.160 which grants to code cities “all of the powers of which any city of any class may have” and RCW 35.22.280(30) which permits a city to declare and abate nuisances, and to impose fines upon those responsible for nuisances.

 B. Definitions: For the purposes of this Chapter, unless it is plainly evident from context that a different meaning is intended, the following words and phrases shall be defined as follows, and the singular and plural of each word shall be interchangeable when necessary to carry out the intent of this Chapter:

-1. “Abate” means to clean, eliminate, remove, repair or otherwise remedy a condition that amounts to a nuisance under this Chapter by such manner, means, and to the extent as an Administrator or law enforcement officer determines is reasonably necessary to protect the general health, morals, safety and welfare of the City of Renton.
+1. “Abate” means to clean, eliminate, remove, repair or otherwise remedy a condition that amounts to a nuisance under this Chapter by such manner, means, and to the extent as an Administrator or law enforcement officer determines is reasonably necessary to protect the general health, morals, safety and welfare of the City of Renton, and/or its citizens or guests.
+(Ord.
+5752, 2-9-15)

 2. “Act” means doing, finishing, performing, or preparing to do something.